Home | Catalog | Wall Calendar | Software | Compare | Best Days | Best Periods | FAQ | Articles | Testimonials | About Us

 Click on "Log" to record how you did that day or anything you wish.

-Standard menu features: Print, Save, Records (with Export*), and Help.
+Standard menu features: Print, Save, Records, Export, and Help.

 Active link to our continually updated, online help site.

-Discounts on other PrimeTimes products when purchased with the CD.
+Discounts on other PrimeTimes products when purchased with the software.

-A discount on next year's CD and PrimeTimes calendars.
+A nice discount on next year's software and PrimeTimes calendars.

-System Requirements: PC with any version of 32-bit Windows; 41 MB free on hard drive; 32 MB Ram, and if the disk is ordered, a CD-ROM drive.
-The software is not designed to work with a Mac, but we have reports that it will if you have Mac's Windows conversion program.
+System Requirements: A basic PC with any version of Windows or a Mac with a Windows conversion program; 42 MB free on hard drive; 32 MB Ram, and if the disk is ordered, a CD-ROM drive.

-It is recommended that your PC hardware and software be reasonably up to date (ie: Windows 2000 or newer with a Pentium processor).
-It works fine with Windows 7 32- or 64-bit.
+It is recommended that your computer hardware and software be reasonably up to date (ie: Windows XP or newer with a Pentium processor).
+It works fine with Windows 7, 8, and 10 using 32- or 64-bit.
 To date, 99% of our customers have had no problems with any part of the software.
 Those few who do, usually own off-brand PCs, operating systems, processors, or a combination of all three.

 If you do have a problem, you will probably find the solution on our special help page.
-While we will replace any disk that is defective, we do not offer refunds.
-As is the standard with any software, all sales are final.
+While we will replace any disk that is defective, we do not offer refunds, as is the standard in the software industry.

 While Ultimate PrimeTimes accurately predicts those solar and lunar events known to influence fish and game activity, it cannot guarantee you will catch fish or find moving game, because other factors can be overriding influences.
-Nor can it claim that all rise and set times for the sun or moon are official, due to your area's geography and terrain.
+Nor does it claim that its rise and set times for the sun or moon are official, due to your area's geography and terrain.

 Go to Catalog